Note: Some links below contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Make copies of your identification cards.

-Keep copies of your passports, scans of your credit cards (or electronic access).
+Keep copies of your passports and scans of your credit cards (or know how to electronically access).
 Keep them separate from the originals in case of loss or theft.

 Use RFID-blocking wallets.

-Protect your contactless credit and debit cards from unauthorized scanning with an RFID-blocking wallet or credit card sleeves.
+Protect your contactless credit and debit cards from unauthorized scanning with an RFID-blocking wallet or wallet sleeves.
 These prevent electronic pickpocketing and safeguard your sensitive information while exploring a new place.

 Keep a minimalist wallet.